 You may not always have a choice to sell your property.
 For example, if you're relocating.
 Your mortgage lender will not care why you're moving though, only how it affects the deal you have.

-Work out how much it will cost you on your mortgage to move.
 Look at how you could save that money elsewhere, like lowering your budget for your next property.

 The other fees vary depending on your provider, conveyancer and estate agent.